Deadly force behind the wheel

 The Los Angeles Police Department reports that it has used PIT maneuvers since 2005 without a death or serious injury.

 The department does not permit the maneuver at over 35 mph.
 Officers are not allowed to chase or PIT vehicles that are fleeing minor traffic violations.
-And, its use is limited to pursuits involving dangerous felons or drunk drivers.
+And its use is limited to pursuits involving dangerous felons or drunk drivers.

 “It allows us to safeguard the surrounding community while capturing an offender who has committed a serious offense,” Los Angeles Police Chief Michel R. Moore said.
 He described it as an important tool in specific circumstances.

-“We recognize that over that speed the dynamic nature and the physics of an engagement can result in a vehicle that becomes a risk to the public, the occupants and the officers,” Moore said.
+“We recognize that over that speed, the dynamic nature and the physics of an engagement can result in a vehicle that becomes a risk to the public, the occupants and the officers,” Moore said.

-At greater speeds, the maneuver has launched cars into traffic, trees and in one case killed a woman in Tift County, Ga., as she stood in her front yard.
+At greater speeds, the maneuver has launched cars into traffic and trees, and in one case killed a woman in Tift County, Ga., as she stood in her front yard.

-“When you start getting into high speeds it gets very dangerous,” said Rick Giovengo, who has studied the use of the PIT as a senior research analyst at the Federal Law Enforcement Training Centers in Glynco, Ga., where federal, state, local and tribal officers from across the country train to use the PIT.
+“When you start getting into high speeds, it gets very dangerous,” said Rick Giovengo, who has studied the use of the PIT as a senior research analyst at the Federal Law Enforcement Training Centers in Glynco, Ga., where federal, state, local and tribal officers from across the country train to use the PIT.

 Despite the risk, there has been little national research on its safety or benefits.

-Note: Editor’s note: The videos in this story contain graphic content.